theMishania/Fractal/README.md

 # Fractal
-21 school project, Fractals drawing
+21 school project, Fractals drawing (OpenCL implementation)

 Use "make" to compile the program then "./fractol fractal_type_lowercased"